Blimster/babylon_dart/package/README.md

 ## Status Quo

-The bindings are created using a self-written generator ([babylon_dart_gen](https://github.com/blimster/babylon_dart_gen)).
+The bindings are created using a self-written generator.
 This is because the generator [js_facade_gen](https://github.com/dart-lang/js_facade_gen) from the Dart project runs into multiple exceptions when trying to generate bindings from the `babylon.d.ts` file.

-`babylon_dart_gen` has a configuration to define what should be included or excluded.
+The generator has a configuration to define what should be included or excluded.
 At the moment, only a subset is included.
 The more features are implemented in the generator the more parts of the `babylon.d.ts` file can be converted.

 Work is in progress.
-Tell me what is important for you and I will try to include it in a new release of `babylon`.
-Or even better, create a pull request in the [babylon_dart_gen](https://github.com/blimster/babylon_dart_gen) project.
+Currently, I added features required for a private project.
+But tell me what is important for you and I will try to include it in a new release of `babylon`.
+Or even better, create a pull request.

 ## Documentation